Student Achievement

 line graph of data retained from 6-Year Graduation Rates for cohorts

-Narrative: DBU has an average six-year graduation rate of 58% from cohorts beginning in 2009 to cohorts beginning in 2017.
-For each individual student, the time to graduation is impacted by a variety of factors including degree plan, number of hours attempted per semester, finances, employment, and other extenuating circumstances.
+Narrative: DBU has an average six-year graduation rate of 57.5% from cohorts beginning in 2011 to cohorts beginning in 2018.
+For each individual student, the time to graduation is impacted by a variety of factors including degree plan, number of hours attempted per semester, finances, employment, and other circumstances.
 Retention rates and graduation rates are connected, and as retention and persistence improve, then graduation rates should also see positive improvement.
 Therefore, the initiatives to improve retention and persistence are also key measures to improve graduation rates.

 Graduate Employment Rates

-Minimum Threshold of Accountability: DBU has established a 60% overall employment rate upon graduation as its minimum threshold of acceptability.
-This threshold is based upon employment rate yearly averages since 2016 (excluding the 2019-2020 academic year due to the COVID-19 pandemic) as well as a survey of other Texas Baptist Universities and peer institutions’ published employment placement rate standards.
+Minimum Threshold of Accountability: DBU has established a 60% overall employment and rate upon graduation as its minimum threshold of acceptability.
+This threshold is based upon employment rate yearly averages since 2016.

 The Goal for Achievement